Jaw Clenching/ Tension

 What does the treatment involve?

 Prior to any treatment, a thorough consultation and treatment planning with your doctor or nurse will determine your suitability to the treatment and assess expectations.
-Clinical photography and skin assessment will also take place.
-If treatment proceeds, it is performed in a clinical setting using sterile, single-use equipment.
-Only medical professionals can perform this procedure.

 How long do results last?